plee07/RPS/README.md

 **1) Use classes to remove repetitive parts of code, and create an abstract Player class to manage the state of the player (if they won or lost, how many points they have, what move they made).**

-Application has been developed using Object Oriented Principles, refer to the class diagram above.
+Application has been developed using OOP, refer to the class diagram above.

 **2) Handle invalid user input.**